Classes and Laboratories

 We are certain that the diversity in our collective challenges and strengthens our work and keep exploring the common ground that emerges as we allow our differences to be fully present.

-Throughout this lab we will be asking and exploring the following questions: How do we approach our work weaving theory and research, different artistic practices and engaging with our communities?
 How do we research and then use theory and gathered information to inspire and inform our different artistic practices (improvisation, somatics, dance for film, sound, choreography, visual arts, performance)?
-What do we mean by community and how do we understand collaboration?

 Iván Esquinca